 Columbia Hills Natural Area Preserve (NAP) is located on the crest of the Columbia Hills at the east end of the Columbia River Gorge National Scenic Area, 17 miles southwest of Goldendale, adjacent to Columbia Hills State Park.
-At 3,600 acres, it is the state’s largest natural area preserve.
-Columbia Hills NAP was established in 1993 after being identified by the Washington State Natural Heritage Program as a priority for protecting Washington’s largest populations of three rare plants: obscure buttercup (Ranunculus reconditus) — state endangered, Douglas’ draba (Cusickiella douglasii) and hot-rock penstemon (Penstemon deustus var.variabilis), both state threatened.
+Columbia Hills NAP, which is currently 3,644 acres, was established in 1993 after being identified by the Washington State Natural Heritage Program as a priority for protecting Washington’s largest populations of three rare plants: obscure buttercup (Ranunculus reconditus) — state endangered, Douglas’ draba (Cusickiella douglasii) and hot-rock penstemon (Penstemon deustus var.variabilis), both state threatened.

 The NAP also supports the largest known high-quality examples of two plant communities: Idaho fescue-houndstongue hawkweed grassland (Festuca idahoensis-Hiercacium cynoglossoides), Douglas’ buckwheat / Sandberg’s bluegrass scabland (Eriogonum douglasii / Poa secunda), and thyme buckwheat / Sandberg’s bluegrass scabland (Eriogonum thymoides / Poa secunda).
 Oak-pine woodlands, basalt cliffs, and a number of natural springs add to the diversity of habitats found on this large site.